 BEYOND THE PEWS By Fr.
-Luke A. VERONIS SAINTS CONSTANTINE AND HELEN GREEK ORTHODOX CHURCH, Webster understood, who have learned to navigate stares and silence with grace and resilience.
+Luke A. VERONIS SAINTS CONSTANTINE AND HELEN Greek Orthodox CHURCH, WEBSTER understood, who have learned to navigate stares and silence with grace and resilience.
 They discussed simple but meaningful changes churches need to make to help all people feel welcomed and comfortable.
 We need to cultivate a culture of belonging.
 Her words reminded me that true inclusion is not just about ramps and handicapped restrooms.
 It is more about relationships.
 It is about love.
 It is about seeing Christ in each person.
 It is about welcoming people where they are at.
 Harriet wrote, "When we can't change who we are or how we show up in the world, and others don't want to be confronted with such differences, the impulse is to look away.
 But we all need each other.
 All of us make up the body of Christ.'
 This is what Christian inclusion looks like.
 It looks like Jesus opening His arms to the thief on the cross.
 It looks like the early Church welcoming slaves, Gentiles, and women as full members of the Body of Christ.
 It looks like saints such as Saint Moses the Ethiopian, Saint Mary of Egypt, and Saint Maria of Paris - each different in background and brokenness yet made whole in God.
 It also looks like us-our churcheslearning to become more like Christ.
-Learning to see not with the eyes of fear, discomfort, or judgment, but with Can we become a Church where no one is "othered," where everyone knows they belong, where even weakness is honored because it makes space for God's grace?
+Learning to see not with the eyes of fear, discomfort, or judgment, but with the eyes of love.
+Can we become a Church where no one is "othered," where everyone knows they belong, where even weakness is honored because it makes space for God's grace?
 In the end, diversity is not a political slogan.
 It is a Eucharistic reality.
 The Church is the one place on earth where people from all walks of life kneel side by side, receive the same holy Body and Blood of our Lord in the Eucharist, and are united into the one Body of Christ through our repentance and transformed life.
 And so I ask, "What will our parishes look like if we take this calling seriously?
 Will we be a place of hospitality and welcome or a place of judgement and exclusion?
 Will we listen to the marginalized among us, or remain comfortably blind?"
 As Harriet beautifully put it: "Autism exercised my spiritual being and created an unshakeable foundation...
 'My strength is made perfect in weakness."
 Let that be the heartbeat of our com- Let us open our hearts, open our churches, open our fellowship to everyone.
-In doing so, we don't dilute the Gospel.
-We fulfill it.
-Remember, "There is no longer Jew nor Greek, there is neither slave nor free, there is neither male nor female; for we are one in Jesus Christ!'
-Home Remedies for Sunburn
+In doing so, we don't dilute the free, there is neither male nor female; for we are one in Jesus Christ!'
+Remember, "There is no longer Jew nor Greek, there is neither slave nor behaves like a wave.